If this is your first visit to New York you may feel overwhelmed by the number of sights you want to see.

 Walk to 10th Avenue where you will find the 14th Street entrance to the High Line, an old elevated train track that was converted into a free, urban park with incredible views of the Hudson River waterfront.

-The High Line is narrow but long and runs to 33rd Street.
+The High Line is narrow but long and runs to 33rd Street and Hudson Yards.
 There are exits every two blocks and wooden lounge chairs to sit back and watch the sunset.

 The buildings along the High Line have an interesting history as well which you can learn about on our High Line self-guided walking tour and our audio tour.

 Of course, you can always join our pay-what-you-wish High Line/Chelsea tour as well.